-According to a report, with each new updated version of React or update to random libraries, the chances of React security flaws going unnoticed increases manifolds.
-That is why it is even more important for react developers to know about key security flaws of React.
+According to a report, with each new updated version of React or update to random libraries, the chances of React security flaws going unnoticed increase manifolds.
+That is why it is even more important for react developers to know about the key security flaws of React.

 React Security Vulnerabilities You Should Keep An Eye On

 React has a universal rendering feature, which makes it a preferred choice over other frameworks and libraries.
 Sadly, it is also the reason behind its vulnerability to cross-site scripting attacks.
 Attackers use advanced automated scripts and crawlers to identify security loopholes in applications.
 Once the vulnerability is found, the cybercriminal will use a script injection and try to steal confidential information from a website.
 They try to inject malicious code into your react application code but thankfully there are ways you can protect your React application from cross-site scripting attacks.